 Do you have the desire to become a Real Estate entrepreneur?
 Do you like meeting people?
 Helping people?
-Do you feel that marketing, selling, communication are your strong points?
+Do you feel that marketing, selling, and communication are your strong points?
 Would you like to be a property investor or flip homes?
 Then maybe Real Estate is the career for you.

-The LBCC Real Estate program offers 2 stackable certificates of completion: the Real Estate Salesperson certificate, which offers the required college-level courses for the California Real Estate Salesperson License and the Real Estate Broker certificate, which offers the additional required college-level courses for the California Real Estate Broker License.
+The LBCC Real Estate program offers 2 stackable certificates of completion: the Real Estate Salesperson certificate, which offers the required college-level courses for the California Real Estate Salesperson License, and the Real Estate Broker certificate, which offers the additional required college-level courses for the California Real Estate Broker License.
 Once you have completed these courses and passed the California DRE Salesperson and/or Broker exams you will be prepared to be on your way to the career of your choice.

 The Real Estate Certificates of Accomplishment consist of the courses required by the California Department of Real Estate for the Real Estate Salesperson License and the Real Estate Broker License.
 For more detailed information, visit The California Department of Real Estate.